-Learn to use an assistant.
-It may not be so easy as it sounds.
+Learn to use an assistant, which may not be so easy as it sounds.
 Find a private peer group with women at the same level of responsibility that you have.

 6. Don’t wait too long to accept positions of leadership and power

 Men don’t.
 Don’t underestimate your competence.
 If people want you to lead, accept the challenge if it’s a good time for you.
 And learn what you need to catch up.
 On the other hand, don’t let your competence be exploited.
 Many extremely talented women are unaware of the extraordinary level of their competence.
-They are used by others in various ways (though these can be unconscious)—put in leadership positions when an organization is in crisis, for example.
+They are used by others in various ways (though this can be unconscious)—for example, put in a leadership position when an organization is in crisis.
 Wait until it’s a good time for you to move your agenda forward.
 Watch out for flattery.

 7. Never underestimate the aggression in women and envy in everyone

 Women are just as aggressive as men, but their competitiveness and aggressiveness shows up in different ways, many of which are subtler.
 This point is going to make some people mad, but I truly believe it.
-I’ve seen it in often in my clinical practice over three decades.
+I’ve seen it often in my clinical practice over three decades.
 Expect envy and undermining from some women, outrage from some men.

 8. Be aware of the “Mom transference”